Lads, I’m overweight. And I’m not happy about it.

 Now before y’all start with the polite usually expected cries of “Would you goWAY out of it, sure you’re only a tiny thing, shut up t’fuck or I’ll slap the fringe off you..”
 (I have very colourful friends) and all that shite, let me say this: I’m not fishing for reassurance, or platitudes.
 Well, not this time anyway.
 The fact is; I’m very overweight for my height, and I know this because of science.
 So there’s that.
 Also, I’ve come to realise a few things in my thirties.
 I’m very aware of my mind, and my body, and how fucked up the relationship is between the two.
 It’s basically Sid and Nancy up in here, but without the stabbings and heroin overdoses.
 For now anyway.
 Fuck knows what’ll happen in my forties.

-(This is how I look in my mind’s eye.
+(Self-portrait.
 At least my arse is smaller here.)

 I’ve never been particularly obsessed with chasing the Body Beautiful, unless it was on a 6ft plus hunky man-beast covered in tatts who had a thing for shorties with big bums (I’m sure there’s a magazine or website that deals with that).
 I guess when you’re as far away from society’s idea of female perfection as I am, it’s quite liberating really.
 I can’t try and dress the same as a woman who is 5ft 8in and 8 or 9 stone and still expect to look my best; all I can do is become the most happy, confident, sexiest version of myself that I can be.
 There’s no danger of looking ‘almost but not quite’.